Waqar080206/PrepPal/README.md

 ## 🚀 Features

-📝 Note Summarizer
+- 📝 **Note Summarizer**
   Turn lengthy notes into clear, concise summaries — instantly.

-🤖 Study Chatbot
+- 🤖 **Study Chatbot**
   Get instant help on any topic — like having a tutor in your pocket.

-📚 Flashcard Generator
+- 📚 **Flashcard Generator**
   Create smart flashcards from PDFs, notes, or text — ready for review.

-❓ Quiz Generator
+- ❓ **Quiz Generator**
   Test your knowledge automatically — no manual setup needed.

-📄 PDF Processor
+- 📄 **PDF Processor**
   Extract, summarize, annotate, and convert PDFs into study-ready formats.

-🌙 Dark Mode Support
+- 🌙 **Dark Mode Support**
   Study comfortably at night with a clean, eye-friendly interface.

-🔄 Export & Sync
+- 🔄 **Export & Sync**
-Export flashcards, summaries, and quizzes to Anki, Notion, Google Docs, and more
+  Export flashcards, summaries, and quizzes to Anki, Notion, Google Docs, and more.

 ---

-📦 How to Use
+## 📦 How to Use

-Upload a PDF or paste your notes
+1. **Upload** a PDF or paste your notes
-Let AI process and organize the content
+2. **Process** the content using AI
-Generate summaries, flashcards, or quizzes
+3. **Generate** summaries, flashcards, or quizzes
-Chat with the Study Bot for explanations
+4. **Chat** with the Study Bot for explanations
-Export or review directly in the app
+5. **Export or review** your content directly in the app

+---

 ## 🖼️ Pages Overview